 8 Settings for initial view after opening the PDF

 You can use axesWord® to specify how the PDF should be opened in a viewer.
-To do this, click the button Document Settings and then click on tab Initial View.
+To do this, click the Document settings button and then click on Initial View tab.

 All recommended default settings are already set there.